BerliaNeha/Neha-Berlia-Portfolio/README.md

 5. CSS
 6. material-ui

 This is an ongoing project.
 I will soon deploy it with links for my other projects.
-I wll be using netlify, vercel or Heroku to do so.
+I will be using Netlify, Vercel or Heroku to do so.